randix/KioskContacts/README.md

   Set to 0 or 1.
 If 1, then an iMessage is sent.

   Only one of enablemailsend or enablemessagesend should be set to 1.
 If both are set, then a mail message will be preferred.
+If both are set, and only one of the fields in the form are filled out, then that is preferred.

 - personaltitle=1